subquery/subql/docs/create/mapping.md

 You can use a custom Substrate-based chain and we provide tools to import types, interfaces, and additional methods automatically using [@polkadot/typegen](https://polkadot.js.org/docs/api/examples/promise/typegen/).

-In the following sections we use our [kitty example](https://github.com/subquery/subql-examples/tree/main/kitty) to explain the integration process.
+In the following sections, we use our [kitty example](https://github.com/subquery/subql-examples/tree/main/kitty) to explain the integration process.

 ### Preparation